Applicants are required to meet the following criteria to be considered for admission into the School of Nursing:

 in NUR 2240 (Pathophysiology) and/or NUR 3140 (Pharmacology) at Belmont.

 The School of Nursing has rolling admissions for transfer and freshman applicants, but deadlines do exist for the Accelerated Second Degree Program.
 Applications are reviewed throughout the year.
 Applications are not reviewed by the admissions committee until all application materials have been received by the Office of Admissions.
-Applicants should expect to receive a decision letter in 4-6 weeks once all application materials have been received.
+Applicants should expect to receive a decision letter soon after all application materials have been received.
 If you have questions about the application process, please contact the Office of Admissions.